jamiewannenburg/uacalcsrc/tasks/Task 60 - AlgebraWithGeneratingVector.md

 - **util module**: ✅ Implemented (ArrayString exists)

 #### Implementation Notes:
-- Only a placeholder struct exists in `src/alg/mod.rs` (lines 58-60)
-- All dependencies are now complete and ready for implementation
+- ✅ Full Rust implementation complete in `src/alg/algebra_with_generating_vector.rs`
-- Can proceed with full implementation including all 9 public methods
+- ✅ All 9 public methods translated including `si_decompose` and `si_decompose_with_relations`
+- ✅ Handles type conversion for QuotientAlgebra decomposition (uses unsafe transmute for type erasure compatibility)
+- ⚠️ Note: `si_decompose` returns quotients with `QuotientElement<T>` elements; type system limitation handled via transmute
+- ⚠️ Consider API refactoring in future to use enum/trait objects for type-safe handling of different element types
-- All required algebra structures (QuotientAlgebra, SubalgebraLattice, CongruenceLattice) are available
+- All required algebra structures (QuotientAlgebra, SubalgebraLattice, CongruenceLattice) are available and used

 ### Acceptance Criteria
 - [ ] All 9 public methods translated to Rust